Joe Berlinger: Paradise Lost

 The film series brought mainstream attention to the case, and many celebrities took up the cause of getting these young men out of prison and getting Damien Echols off death row.
 The mainstream attention, brought on by the documentary series, allowed for a well-financed legal team to investigate every lead in the case.
 These subsequent investigations showed the incompetence of the West Memphis police, who had never dealt with this type of crime, and that the police let other suspects disappear from the community; for example, a man covered in blood used a restroom in a restaurant within walking distance of the murder scene shortly after the time of the murders.
 In addition to the failure to apprehend the suspect, the police lost the blood samples, even though this strange man left blood all over the bathroom.
 This mistake meant that the experts could never determine if this strange man was covered in the victims' blood.

 Ultimately, the defense team hired DNA experts to test genetic material after fighting the prosecution for years to get access to it, and these tests again proved that no physical evidence linked the West Memphis Three to the murders; rather, a hair from one boy's stepfather was found tied into one of the shoelaces used to hogtie the victims.

 After a 2010 decision by the Arkansas Supreme Court regarding newly produced DNA evidence, attorneys for the West Memphis Three negotiated with prosecutors an Alford plea allowing them to assert their innocence while acknowledging enough evidence to convict them; the result, on August 19, 2011, was acceptance of the pleas by Judge David Laser, and his reduction of sentence of the three to time served, and their release with 10-year suspended sentences (after 18 years, 78 days in prison).

+In October 2025, The New York Times called Paradise Lost “perhaps the most chilling of all true-crime documentaries.”